 For the first time in over 25 years authentic balti bowls are being manufactured again in Birmingham.

-The Birmingham Balti Bowl Company based on their bespoke design commissioned a manufacturer to make the bowls in the heart of Birmingham's Jewellery Quarter, using pressed steel, just like the original 1970's bowls, which gave birth to this iconic dish, an important part of Britain's culinary heritage and Birmingham's signature dish.
+The Birmingham Balti Bowl Company based on their bespoke design commissioned a Birmingham manufacturer to make the bowls in the heart of Birmingham's Jewellery Quarter, using pressed steel, just like the original 1970's bowls, which gave birth to this iconic dish, an important part of Britain's culinary heritage and Birmingham's signature dish.
+In 2021 we moved our production to a new Birmingham site, as our previous maker sadly sold their beautiful historic factory site for redevelopment into housing and moved out of the city.
+For The Birmingham Balti Bowl Company, the bowls being made in Birmingham and supporting Birmingham industry is an integral part of the legacy of Birmingham Balti.
+This move also gave us a welcome opportunity to update and improve our design after 3 years of road testing!

 The original Birmingham made balti bowls went out of production in the 90's and whilst there are imitation 'baltis' available -they are not suitable for cooking over high heat, which is the authentic way to cook a balti.